Have you been imagining yourself eating pastry in the hub of a cobblestone plaza?

 “The smell of the food is very inviting and very important in Thai cuisine,” says Thailand native Thomas Feldt, owner of Thai Delight in Mesilla.
 “There is great association between Chinese and Thai food, but Thai is best described as tasty and spicy.”

 New to the Thai experience?
 Get acquainted with the intricate flavors with a traditional dish of Pad Thai.
 This spicy and slightly sweet dish of rice noodles, bean sprouts, green onions, and eggs is sprinkled with crushed peanuts and garnished with orange slices.
-As with most dishes on the menu, choose to include chicken, beef, pork, or shrimp and opt for mild, medium, hot, or the super spicy Thai hot.
+As with most dishes on the menu, choose to include chicken, beef, pork, tofu, or shrimp, and opt for mild, medium, hot, or the super spicy Thai hot.

 Once initiated, move on to more intricate and bold dishes like coconut milk curries.
 Thai Delight has four varieties: Red, Green, Panang, and Massaman.
 Many dishes can be made to accommodate vegetarian, vegan, and gluten-free needs, and all are served with either miso soup or a salad (the tangy, house-made ginger dressing is quite tasty).
 The creamy, traditional Thai soups, like Tom Kah Gai and Tom Yum Gai, are served with a rice and hearty enough to be full meals themselves.